-Certified athletic trainer(s) shall be available in the athletic training facility and assist the participating institutions' sports medicine staff.
+Certified athletic trainer(s) shall be available in the medical tent and assist the participating institutions' sports medicine staff.
 Certified athletic trainer(s) shall be on site for each scheduled practice or competition.
 Physician(s) shall be on call or on site for all practice and game days, depending on the sport.
+When applicable, the host institutions shall provide specialty physicians